TubbyMcFatDuck/Halo-Infinite-Blender-2-Forge-Printer/README.md

 ## Feedback, Contributing, and Support

-Because it is free software, you can contribute to make it better.
+This project is Open Source, so you can contribute to make it better!
 New contributors are always welcome, whether you write code, create resources, report bugs, or suggest features.

-For support, join our [Discord Server](https://discord.gg/AzsYEfnxdK "Join The Discord")
+For support and more information about contributing, join our [Discord Server](https://discord.gg/AzsYEfnxdK "Join The Discord")

 ## FAQ